patchamama/The-last-book-page/README-backend.md

 ### If the **DEV** environment variable is **NOT** present, set the rest framework’s default renderer classes attribute to JSONRenderer inside a list.

-### Create a new root route which will act as a welcome screen to anyone who visits the homepage of our API.
+### Create a new root route that will act as a welcome screen for anyone who visits the homepage of our API.

-- First create a new `views.py` file in the main project folder (where_next_drf_api) and add the following code:
+- First, create a new `views.py` file in the main project folder (where_next_drf_api) and add the following code:

 ```
 from rest_framework.decorators import api_view